-With few exceptions, the merit scholarship selection process will take place in February and March.
 All admitted students, including those admitted under Early Action or Early Decision 1 and 2, will be considered for merit scholarships.
 Early Decision or Early Action admits will not be disadvantaged in this process.

 If I am not admitted under Early Action or Early Decision, will my file be reviewed at later date?